RuslanKharkevych/TierListMaker/docs/app/dokka/dokka/me.khruslan.tierlistmaker.dokka/-markdown-renderer/build-d-r-i-link.md

 Builds DRI link, excluding generated code.

 View binding and safe args classes are generated and should not be documented.
+Fixes issue in CommonmarkRenderer where no trailing space is added after an annotation.

 #### Receiver